 Usually, banks do provide certain benefits such as, legal fee and valuation fee subsidies or even shopping vouchers when you take up a home loan with them.
 For such, goodies provided, the bank would need to cover their cost through interest paid to them through the monthly repayments.

-The period which banks generally need to recover the costs of such rebates or subsidies is generally over three years and is referred to as the clawback period.
+The period in which banks generally need to recover the costs of such rebates or subsidies is generally over three years and is referred to as the clawback period.

 The clawback period prevents the borrower from doing the following things:

 Any of the above actions done within the clawback period will lead to the bank not being able to earn any interest from the mortgage and thus activate a clawback penalty which requires the borrower to pay back in full all subsidies and rebates initially provided.